openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Class or interface referred by typeReference, and *private* or *protected* members are not accessible within the bodies of their *extension functions*.
-Only *public* members can be accessed.
+Only *public* members can be accessed:

 .. index::
    keyword this